Claude Code vs GitHub Copilot

 Compare Claude Code and GitHub Copilot on agentic tasks, context handling, IDE integration, and pricing to pick the right AI coding tool for your team.

-Picking the wrong AI coding tool doesn't just waste money — it shapes how your whole team works.
+Picking the wrong AI coding tool doesn't just waste money.
+It shapes how your whole team works.
 Claude Code and GitHub Copilot are both serious products, but they're solving different problems.
 Choosing between them based on feature-count comparisons will lead you astray.

 Claude Code is Anthropic's terminal-based agentic coding tool.
 It reads your codebase, runs shell commands, edits files, and executes multi-step tasks with minimal hand-holding.
 GitHub Copilot is an in-IDE AI assistant that offers inline completions, chat, and (in its newer Agent mode) limited multi-file edits triggered from within the editor.
 The surface area of these tools barely overlaps.